Many who suffered childhood trauma grow up feeling that their childhood has been ‘stolen’ from them.

-We may find ourselves grieving for the kind of parents we would have wished for, but, in reality, never had.
+Of course, our loss may come about, tragically, due to the death of our parents but we may, too, find ourselves grieving for the kind of parents we would have wished for, but, in reality, never had.

 If the relationship with our parents or those who who were supposed to be caring for us and looking after us in childhood was deeply fractured, we might, nevertheless, hold out hope that these deeply problematic relationships will improve now that we’re adults; but we may, in due course, discover this is most unlikely to happen.
 In such cases, we may find ourselves grieving all over again – this time for the loss of our hope.
 Ideally, we will eventually come to accept this depressing state of affairs and realize, also, that we may never fully understand why we were treated as we were.

 Some people are already familiar with the stages of grief, but, for those who are not, I will very briefly summarize them below: